eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

     interface Collection<Element>
             satisfies Producer<Element> & Consumer<Element> {}

-Notice that `Collection` remains nonvariant in `Element`.
+Notice that `Collection` remains invariant in `Element`.
 If we tried to add a variance annotation to `Element` in `Collection`, a compile time error would result, because the annotation would contradict the variance annotation of either `Producer` or `Consumer`.